OSGeo/gdal/doc/source/drivers/vector/dxf.rst

    Three configuration options are available to control the behavior of INSERT entities:

+   -  .. config:: DXF_MERGE_BLOCK_GEOMETRIES
+         :choices: TRUE, FALSE

-   -  :decl_configoption:`DXF_MERGE_BLOCK_GEOMETRIES`: To avoid merging blocks into a compound geometry the DXF_MERGE_BLOCK_GEOMETRIES config option may be set to FALSE.
+         To avoid merging blocks into a
+         compound geometry the :config:`DXF_MERGE_BLOCK_GEOMETRIES` config option may be set to FALSE.
 Use this option if you need to preserve the styling (such as colors) of individual linework entities within the block.

+   -  .. config:: DXF_INLINE_BLOCKS

-   -  :decl_configoption:`DXF_INLINE_BLOCKS`: See below.
+          See below.

+   -  .. config:: DXF_FEATURE_LIMIT_PER_BLOCK
+         :since: 2.3.0
+         :default: 10000

-   -  (GDAL >= 2.3.0) :decl_configoption:`DXF_FEATURE_LIMIT_PER_BLOCK`: Maximum number of
+         Maximum number of
          features inserted from a single block.
 Set to -1 for no limit.
-      Defaults to 10000.

 -  ATTDEF, ATTRIB:

    -  (GDAL >= 2.3.0) Attributes (ATTRIB) are treated as TEXT entities, and attribute definitions (ATTDEF) inside blocks are ignored.
-The behavior is different when DXF_INLINE_BLOCKS is false (see below).
+The behavior is different when :config:`DXF_INLINE_BLOCKS` is false (see below).
    -  (GDAL <= 2.2.x) ATTDEF entities are treated as TEXT.
 ATTRIB entities are not supported.

 -  HATCH: Line and arc boundaries are collected as a polygon geometry, but no effort is currently made to represent the fill style of HATCH entities.

-   (GDAL >= 2.3.0) The :decl_configoption:`DXF_HATCH_TOLERANCE` config option determines the
+Behavior is affected by the following configuration option:

+   -  .. config:: DXF_HATCH_TOLERANCE
+         :since: 2.3.0

+         Determines the
          tolerance used when looking for the next component to add to the hatch boundary.

    (GDAL <= 2.2.x) Only line and polyline boundary paths are translated correctly.